Vinzent31/Learn-Python/README.md

 [![Python Version](https://img.shields.io/badge/python-3.10%2B-blue.svg?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/)

-> Dokumentasi, catatan, dan koleksi latihan pemrogramanku dalam mempelajari bahasa pemograman Python dari dasar hingga tingkat lanjut.
+> Documentation, notes, and my collection of programming exercises in learning the Python programming language from basic to advanced levels.

 ---

 ---

-## 💡 Tentang Repository
+## 💡 About The Repository

-Repository ini berfungsi sebagai jurnal personal untuk mencatat progres, *code snippets*, tantangan algoritma, serta proyek-proyek kecil yang dibangun menggunakan Python.
+This repository serves as a personal journal to track my progress, code snippets, algorithm challenges, and small projects built using Python.

 ### 🛠️ Tech Stack & Tools
 * **Language:** Python 3.x